-This piece was written by Mabs MacDougall, a "Wellness" advocate who, at 87 leads an active lifestyle, despite some health issues.
-She exercises every day and has been attending Clinical Pilates for five years.
+This piece was written by Mabs MacDougall in 2017, a "Wellness" advocate who is now 93 and still leads an active lifestyle, despite some health issues.
+She exercises every day and has been attending Clinical Pilates for many years.

 Quality of Life is my mantra!